 Local enforcement authorities have primary responsibility for enforcing this legislation and in addition to this, the Tenant Fees Act creates an independent lead enforcement authority to oversee the operation of letting agency legislation.
 Local authorities will have the right to keep the money from fines for certain purposes and are therefore likely to be ‘proactive and enthusiastic’ in enforcement!

 It comes as no surprise that in addition to criminal sanctions and fines, the ability to serve a Section 21 Notice is also closely linked to the new rules.
 The Act imposes further restrictions on a Landlord’s ability to serve a Section 21 Notice if these rules have been breached.
-In my personal opinion we are alreadsy seeing that his is backfiring.
+In my personal opinion we are already seeing that this is backfiring.